ChaitanyaKampara/TWITTER-SENTIMENT-ANALYZER/README.md

 Visualization of sentiment trends.

 A Twitter sentiment analyzer is an application that analyzes the sentiment (positive, negative or neutral) of tweets posted on the social media platform Twitter.<br>
-# Common uses of Twitter sentiment analyzer project:-
+# Common uses of Twitter sentiment analyzer project :-

 * Brand Reputation Management
 * Product Feedback